Skip to main content

 Sujin Jang is an Associate Professor of Organisational Behaviour at INSEAD.

-Sujin’s research examines how people collaborate across boundaries.
-Drawing on multiple methods, including experiments, archival data analysis, surveys, and agent-based simulations, Sujin’s research seeks to illuminate the challenges and pitfalls of cross-boundary collaborations, as well as how individuals, teams, and organizations can better navigate and reap the benefits of cross-boundary work.
+Sujin's research examines how people collaborate across boundaries.
+Sujin's research examines how people collaborate across boundaries.
+Using experiments, archival data analysis, surveys, and agent-based simulations, she illuminates both the challenges of cross-boundary collaboration and how individuals, teams, and organizations can better navigate and benefit from this work.

-Sujin has received numerous awards and recognition for her research, including the INFORMS/ Organization Science Best Dissertation Proposal Award, the J. Richard Hackman Award for the Dissertation that Most Significantly Advances the Study of Groups, and a nomination as a Radar Thinker by Thinkers50.
+Her research has earned numerous honors, including the INFORMS/ Organization Science Best Dissertation Proposal Award, the J. Richard Hackman Award for the Dissertation that Most Significantly Advances the Study of Groups, and a nomination as a Radar Thinker by Thinkers50.
 Sujin has published her work in outlets such as Organization Science, the Journal of Cross-Cultural Psychology, and Harvard Business Review.
-An article she co-authored on Cross-Silo Leadership appears in HBR’s 10 Must Reads on Leadership (Vol. 2) as one of the most influential articles on leadership from the last decade.
+Her co-authored article on Cross-Silo Leadership appears in HBR’s 10 Must Reads on Leadership (Vol. 2) as one of the most influential leadership articles from the last decade.

-At INSEAD, Sujin teaches in the MBA, Ph.D., and Executive Development Programmes on topics related to leadership development and cross-cultural collaboration.
-She has received the Dean’s Commendation for Teaching Excellence and is a three-time recipient of the Best Elective Teaching Award voted by graduating MBA classes.
+At INSEAD, Sujin teaches in the MBA, Ph.D., and Executive Development Programmes on leadership development and cross-boundary collaboration.
+She has received the Dean’s Commendation for Teaching Excellence and is a four-time recipient of the Best Elective Teaching Award voted by graduating MBA classes.

-Sujin holds a Ph.D. in Organizational Behavior from Harvard Business School, a Master of Arts in Social Psychology from Harvard University, and a Bachelor of Business Administration with Highest Honors from Yonsei University.
+Sujin holds a Ph.D. in Organizational Behavior from Harvard Business School, an M.A. in Social Psychology from Harvard University, and a B.B.A. with Highest Honors from Yonsei University.

 Case Studies